 PGY-4 residents will spend a majority of their time on elective rotations although some residents may choose to take on a Clinical or Administrative Chief Resident position.
-In addition, residents will have a chance to serve as senior residents on clinical rotations to consolidate what they learned from earlier experiences: this will include 6 weeks on both the Consultation-Liaison and Inpatient Psychiatry services.
+In addition, residents will have a chance to serve as senior residents on the Inpatient Psychiatry service to consolidate what they learned from earlier experiences.
 PGY-4 residents will have an expanded clinical role on these core rotations including teaching and supervising junior residents.
 Residents will also spend one day a week in their outpatient clinic and will share back-up call for the PGY-2 and PGY-3 residents.

 In addition to the regular rotations, residents will spend partial days in the outpatient clinic in order to get a longitudinal clinical experience.

 2nd year: 10% Longitudinal Outpatient Experience